mohinraju/Assignment-project-Janitri-Innovations-Private-Limited-/README.md

 HOW TO RUN
 1.export the zip
-2.open the folder in vs code
+2.open the folder in Android Studio
 3.sync the gradle build
 4.run